Skip to content

 Standard Library Overview

-The Almide standard library provides 22 modules covering data types, I/O, networking, and more.
-Modules are either auto-imported (available without an import statement) or require explicit import.
+The Almide standard library covers data types, I/O, networking, numerics and more.
+Modules are either auto-imported (usable with no import statement at all) or require an explicit import.

 ModuleDescription